 AWR funds its operating expenses, dividends on its outstanding Common and Preferred Shares, and makes its mandatory sinking fund payments, principally through dividends from SCW.
 AWR has filed a Registration Statement with the Securities and Exchange Commission (SEC) for issuance, from time to time, of up to \$60 million in Common Shares, Preferred Shares and/or debt securities.
-The proceeds will be used primarily for investment in its subsidiaries.
-No securities had been issued under this Registration Statement as of June 30, 2000, although Registrant anticipates completion of an equity offering during the third quarter of 2000.
+On August 16, 2000, Registrant issued 1,107,000 Common Shares at \$26-1/8 per share under this Registration Statement.
+Net proceeds from the offering were temporarily loaned to SCW.
+SCW has used these funds to repay borrowings under its short-term revolving credit lines.
+Subject to obtaining approval of the CPUC, the proceeds from the equity offering will be invested in SCW and Chaparral.